-This website explains the Government’s plans for delivering inland border facilities to provide customs and transit checks required for hauliers from 1 January 2021.
+This website provides information on the Government’s plans for delivering inland border facilities to provide customs and transit checks required from 1 January 2021.

 Her Majesty’s Revenue and Customs (HMRC), the Department for Transport (DfT) and the Department for Environment, Food and Rural Affairs (Defra) are engaging with all relevant stakeholders to explain the need for inland border facilities at these locations.

-The new rules will require additional customs and transit checks.
-Where there is no space at ports for new border infrastructure, the Government will seek approval to build new inland border facilities where these checks and other activities will take place.
+The new rules require additional customs and transit checks.
+Where there is no space at ports for new border infrastructure, the Government has sought approval to build new inland border facilities where these checks and other activities will take place.

-Approval for each identified inland border facility will be sought under the requirements of a Special Development Order (SDO).
+Approval for each identified inland border facility has been sought under the requirements of a Special Development Order (SDO).

 An SDO was laid in Parliament on the 3 September 2020 (The Town and Country Planning (Border Facilities and Infrastructure) (EU Exit) (England) Special Development Order 2020) and came into force on 24 September.